General Information about The Belanger School of Nursing

 The Belanger School of Nursing prepares men and women for licensure as a Registered Professional Nurse.
 The program is registered by the New York State Education Department jointly with Schenectady County Community College.
 This hospital-based school awards an Associate in Science degree in Nursing conferred by the Ellis Medicine Board of Trustees.

-The current curriculum consists of 42 credits in nursing and 30 college credits spanning four semesters and one summer session.
-A new 64 credit curriculum will begin in fall 2018, it is designed to be completed in four semesters.
-The primary focus of instruction is the care of the hospitalized patient with emphasis on clinical practice.
+The current 64 credit curriculum consists of 37 credits in nursing and 27 general education credits, spanning four semesters.
+The primary focus of instruction is the care of the hospitalized patient with an emphasis on clinical practice.

 To address the increased health care provided in community-based settings, The Belanger School of Nursing curriculum has expanded learning experiences in public health, primary care and community services.
 The majority of content in the curriculum is comprised of nursing courses taught at the nursing school and in clinical areas.
 The required courses in biological and behavioral sciences are provided at Schenectady County Community College.
 Students may complete these requirements at an institution of their choice, however, courses must be comparable in content and credit to the required college courses in the curriculum.